ericwikman/cinque.xyz/docs/src/giant/lotus.md

 Lotus 1-2-3 did not get rid of circular references and gives an example of how it can be used to have a counter.
 It also mentions the possibility that you may have formed your worksheet that needs it for convergence, but I suspect that is only if you switch it to row or column recalculation mode.

-- SuperCalc has an example of using a circular reference to close out a period of time.
-By using a flag to represent if you are updating a year-to-date section inside of an if statement then you can tell a cell to add itself to another value (recursion) and then set the flag bag to false after the calculations are complete.

 When you set the global format options it only impacts cells added after the change, pre-existing cells keep their formats.

 Column width could be from 1 to 72 and defaulted to 9.